JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 </tldr>

-The _IntelliJ Platform Gradle Plugin 2.x_ is a plugin for the Gradle build system to help configure your environment for building, testing, verifying, and publishing plugins for IntelliJ-based IDEs.
+The _IntelliJ Platform Gradle Plugin 2.x_ is a plugin for the Gradle build system to help configure environments for building, testing, verifying, and publishing plugins for IntelliJ-based IDEs.
 It is a successor of _[](tools_gradle_intellij_plugin.md) (1.x)_.

 <snippet id="faq">